Welding continues to provide steady career opportunities

 Best of all, experts predict that the job prospects for skilled welders will grow as quickly as other competitive career fields; technological innovations continue to change the demands for skilled labor, and therefore, welders with expert training and experience are expected to be the most preferred workers in the field.

-has an extensive welding technology curriculum devoted to teaching students both the intellectual and physical skills needed for a successful career in the field.
+Hutchinson Community College has an extensive welding technology curriculum devoted to teaching students both the intellectual and physical skills needed for a successful career in the field.
 By enrolling in either the Associates of Applied Science or the Technical Welding Certification program, students are taught the essential and competitive skills to effectively prepare graduates for employment.
 Exposed to state of the art computer-aided machinery, students are guided by expert instructors and an advisory board of industry professionals to ensure that the instruction is continually challenging and up to pace with the ever-evolving industry.

 Students enrolled in the certification program are required to complete 32 credits of welding courses, while students pursuing their AAS degree must complete a total of 64 credits of welding.
 Through courses such as “Welding Theory,” “Blue-Print Reading,” “Work Ethics,” and an array of additional classes, HCC leaders ensure that “Students apply principles of math, metallurgy and electricity to manufacturing processes.”